Last Updated on October 5, 2023 by Samantha Harris

 Some male tortoises hiss at a mating partner to intimidate her into submission.
 Otherwise, a tortoise will make this low-register hiss to warn off enemies.

 If the tortoise feels threatened, its first response will be to retreat into its shell.
-Collapsing its body to fit inside its shell will result in a hissing sound.
+Collapsing its body to fit inside its shell will make a hissing sound.

-If you hear a tortoise hissing, give it space to calm down and remove stressors.
+If you hear a tortoise hissing, let it calm down and remove stressors.

 Squeaking isn’t a sound that tortoises make naturally or voluntarily.